kelvinmakau/Python-WebServer/README.md

 A SIMPLE PYTHON WEBSERVER

+I was driven by the Pesapal Challenge Interview questions to come up with this and I hope its worth it.

 Its a simple Python HTTP web-server application which can listen on a configurable TCP port(in this case localhost:8000) and serve both static HTML and dynamically generated HTML.

 I have not been able to implement https secure protocol at the moment.